juicedata/juicefs-csi-driver/docs/en/guide/cache.md

       namespace: default
 ```

-After PV is created and mounted, [Check the mount pod command](../administration/troubleshooting.md#check-mount-pod) to make sure the options contain the newly set cache directory.
+After PV is created and mounted, [check the mount pod command](../administration/troubleshooting.md#check-mount-pod) to make sure the options contain the newly set cache directory.

 ### Dynamic provisioning